Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV/README.md

 # Firmware Volume attributes

 Currently in our `Firmware Volume` we've defined only one attribute `FvAlignment`.
-Along with these attributes they help to set flags in the `EFI_FIRMWARE_VOLUME_HEADER.Attributes` field.
+Along with these attributes it help to set flags in the `EFI_FIRMWARE_VOLUME_HEADER.Attributes` field.
 ```
 FvAlignment        = <...>
 ERASE_POLARITY     = 1|0